ExplorViz-Archive/landscape-service/README.md

 The service serves two purposes

-1. it passively processes and persists structural data of monitored landscapes, and
+1. it persists structural data of monitored applications.
-2. assembles and delivers the composition of the software hierarchy of the observed landscape(s) to clients.
+2. assembles and delivers the composition of the software hierarchy of the requested landscape to clients.

 ### Processing Structural Information

 The service consumes `SpanStructure` records from a Kafka topic.
-These records consist of the parts of spans that contain information relating to structural/topological information of monitored applications:
+These records consist of the parts of spans that contain information that are related to structural/topological information of monitored applications:

 - Host name and address
 - Application name and language